zpol/fake_app/README.md

 So with this example we can simulate a fake app running on port 8000 or some other kind of external webapp to be reverse proxied into a web server like nginx or apache.
-The script opens a socket on port 8000 and only can admin ONE connection.
+The script opens a socket on port 8000 and can only handle ONE connection.

 How to use it: